GISELLE ROBELIN, DIRECTOR OF PROGRAMS / ACTING EXECUTIVE DIRECTOR

 Giselle is a mother of three sons and grandmother of three grandchildren with First Nations ancestry.
-She was raised in Europe and in Africa, has resided travelled in many countries and was exposed early in life to issues of culture, justice and freedom.
+She was raised in Europe and in Africa, has traveled and resided in many countries and was exposed early in life to issues of culture, justice and freedom.

 In 1998 Giselle became Senior Bilingual Communications Officer at the Aboriginal Healing Foundation (AHF), taking the position of Head of Communications in 2001.
 In 2002 Giselle completed her post graduate Degree in Andragogy (Adult Learning).
 From 2004 to 2009, she also served as Head of Communications at the National Native Addictions Partnership Foundation.